 10. Naturally Anti-Fungal

-Shown to be effective against several strains of fungus, you can use African black soap to treat athlete’s foot, nail fungus, ‘jock itch’, ringworm, and candida overgrowth.
+Shown to be effective against several strains of fungus.
+You can use African black soap to treat athlete’s foot, nail fungus, ‘jock itch’, ringworm, and candida overgrowth.
 It can be used against household mold too.
 One study on the effects of African black soap.
 Which found the product effective for seven types of fungus — this includes the common Candida albicans yeast.

 How to Use African Black Soap:

 Your body is a temple and you should know all about natural body care.
-Though there are many imitations, authentic African black soap should be organic, free of any preservatives or artificial additives.
+Though there are many imitations.
+Authentic African black soap should be organic.
+It should be free of any preservatives or artificial additives.
 On top of that it should be made in Ghana, like this one by Wonderfully Natural available on Amazon.

 Despite its name, African black soap is brown in color, somewhat crumbly, and has an earthy scent.
 Raw and unprocessed, it is sometimes packaged as a whole block – just slice it to make bars of soap.